defold/defold.github.io/foundation.md

 {%- include profile_card.html
 	image="/images/foundation/thumbs/bjorn.jpeg"
 	name="Björn Ritzl"
 	bio="Björn has worked as a developer for almost two decades, primarily in the games industry, and even longer as a hobbyist writing his first lines of code on a C64 in the late 80s.
 He has worked with mobile game development since before the smart phones and he is a big fan of old school games from the days of the C64 and Amiga.
 Björn started working with Defold at King in 2015, initially as a developer and transitioning into the role of product owner in 2018.
-He is a strong believer in the power of open source development with more than 100 [open source projects on GitHub](https://www.github.com/britzl)." email="bjorn@defold.se"
+He is a strong believer in the power of open source development with more than 100 open source projects on GitHub." email="bjorn@defold.se"
 	phone="+46-704-335333"
 -%}
 </div>

+<br/><br/>
+### Support the foundation
+The Defold Foundation invites individuals and corporations to support the objectives and vision of the foundation through community donations and corporate partnerships.
+[Learn more about how to get involved and support the foundation](/donate).